brogalla/brogalla.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Oceanography
+    - course: Ph.D. in Oceanography
       institution: University of British Columbia
       year: 2023
-    - course: BSc in Physics
+    - course: B.Sc.
+(Hons.) in Physics
       institution: University of British Columbia
       year: 2016